ibm-cloud-docs/power-iaas/network-overview.md

 To allow or deny the data center network from accessing the network peering connection, complete the following steps:

 1. Open the Connection details page on the peer interface.
-2. Click the **BGP** tab.
+2. Click **BGP** tab.
-3. Open the **Route Filter** details.
+3. Open **Route Filter** details.
 4. Under **Import route filters**, select **Permit all import filters** for the peer network to access the {{site.data.keyword.on-prem-fname}} data center network.
 5. Under **Export route filters**, select **Permit all export filters** for the {{site.data.keyword.on-prem-fname}} data center network to access the peer network.

 You can set the import or export route filters as `Allow` or `Deny` as defined in the following list:

-- If you set the **Import route filter** to `Allow`, the data center network can reach VSIs only in the allowed Classless Inter-Domain Routing (CIDR).
-VSIs in all other CIDRs cannot be reached from the data center network.
+- If you set **Import route filter** to `Allow`, the data center network can reach virtual server instances (VSIs) only in the allowed Classless Inter-Domain Routing (CIDR).
+VSIs in all the other CIDRs cannot be reached from the data center network.
-- If you set the **Import route filter** to `Deny`, the data center network cannot reach VSIs in the denied CIDR.
-VSIs in all other CIDRs can be reached from the data center network.
+- If you set **Import route filter** to `Deny`, the data center network cannot reach VSIs in the denied CIDR.
+VSIs in all the other CIDRs can be reached from the data center network.
-- If you set for the **Export route filter** to `Allow`, only VSIs within the allowed CIDR can reach the data center network.
-VSIs in all other CIDRs cannot reach the data center network.
+- If you set for **Export route filter** to `Allow`, only VSIs within the allowed CIDR can reach the data center network.
+VSIs in all the other CIDRs cannot reach the data center network.
-- If you set for the **Export route filter** to `Deny`, VSIs that are marked as denied CIDR cannot reach the data center network.
-VSIs in all other CIDRs can reach the data center network.
+- If you set for **Export route filter** to `Deny`, VSIs that are marked as denied CIDR cannot reach the data center network.
+VSIs in all the other CIDRs can reach the data center network.

 If the same CIDR is set to both `Allow` and `Deny` actions in import or export filters, the rule with the higher priority takes precedence, and the other action is ignored.
 {: note}